BinaryMuse/ts-stdlib/docs/option.md

 # Option

-An `Option` is a value that represents the existance (or lack thereof) of another value.
-You can think of it a bit like `null` or `undefined`.
+An `Option<T>` is a value that represents the existance (or lack thereof) of another value.
+You can think of it a bit like `T | null` or `T | undefined`.
 While TypeScript can enforce checking to ensure you don't use a `null` or `undefined` value, `Option` provides some additional functionality that can make it a nice alternative.

 ## Overview